Preparing for a virtual visit

-To have a telehealth visit that includes video, all you’ll need is a smartphone or a device with an internet connection and audio-video capabilities, like a tablet or computer.
+Most telehealth visits will include video.
+All you’ll need for this is a smartphone or a device with an internet connection and audio-video capabilities, like a tablet or computer.

 Getting comfortable with telehealth

-If you’ve never had a health care visit that wasn’t in-person, it might be hard to picture what the visit will be like.
+If you’ve never had a health care visit that wasn’t in-person, it might be hard to picture what a virtual visit or e-visit will be like.

-A video visit is the closest option to an in-person visit.
-And the goal is to make the telehealth visit as much like an in-person visit as possible.
+A video visit is the closest telehealth option to an in-person visit.
+And the goal is to make it as much like an in-person appointment as possible.

 Tip: Watch this video to learn more about what to expect from a telehealth visit .

-If you’re using video to talk with a doctor, there are a few things you can do ahead of time to help the visit run smoothly.
+There are a few things you can do ahead of time to help your virtual health visit run smoothly, especially if you’re using video to talk with a doctor.

 - Choose a spot with plenty of light.
 If you’re using the camera on your phone, try turning on the flash if necessary.